Reference Codes

 Design

-You have the freedom to model set of values as enumeration, reference codes, or tags.
+You have the freedom to model a set of values as enumeration, reference codes, or tags.
 Each approach has specific advantages and tradeoffs.
 The costs of moving from one approach to another are quite small.
-Just choose one solution, implement it, and track its adequacy and user acceptance.
+Choose one solution, implement it, and track its adequacy and user acceptance.

 We provide a Java library BUS implementing these constructs.
 More information is available under Open Source Components.